GoldingAustin/mk-gql/README.md

 ### 1. Getting started

-The [`1-getting-started`](examples/1-getting-started) example is a very trivial project, that shows how to use `@kibeo/mk-gql` together with TypeScript and React.
+The [`1-getting-started`](examples/1-getting-started) example is a very trivial project, that shows how to use `mk-gql` together with TypeScript and React.
 Features:

 - React
 - TypeScript